 Province to provide update on COVID-19 cases in Manitoba

-WINNIPEG -- Manitoba health officials are scheduled to provide on update Thursday afternoon on COVID-19 cases in the province.
+WINNIPEG -- Manitoba health officials are set to give an update Friday afternoon on the number of COVID-19 cases in the province.

-Dr. Brent Roussin, Chief Provincial Public Health Officer, and Shared Health’s Lanette Siragusa will be holding a news conference at 1 p.m. at the Manitoba Legislative Building.
-CTV News Winnipeg will be live streaming the event.
+Dr. Brent Roussin, Chief Provincial Public Health officer, and Lanette Siragusa, Chief Nursing Officer for Shared Health, are holding a news conference at 1 p.m.
+CTV News Winnipeg is live streaming the event.

-To date, there are 127 cases of the virus in the province, both probable and lab-confirmed.
-There has also been one death in Manitoba.
+To date, there are 167 cases of the virus in Manitoba and one death.

-Manitoba health officials also said there are early signs of community transmission in Manitoba.

-On Wednesday, Health Minister Cameron Friesen announced that former nurses will be able to practice again to help with the COVID-19 pandemic.
-Friesen said they will waive or modify registration for the former nurses, and anyone who was part of the College of Registered Nurses can apply.
+On Thursday, health officials said they are investigating a respiratory outbreak at a personal care home after an employee tested positive for COVID-19.

 This is a developing story, more details to come.